 Having purpose is such a universal human experience, and yet, in my 14 years of employment history, I have found that many, if not a large majority, of my coworkers did not seek purpose.

 What if you’re one of those lost, wandering souls, still looking for your purpose?
 Should you pursue a degree in a field you’re passionate about?
 Or look for fancy job titles and high-level positions at your most desired companies?
 Well, yeah, you absolutely could, if you want.
-That’s great!
 But, it’s not a universal answer to finding your purpose.

 How do you find your purpose?
 Well, that could be an entire article by itself.
 In fact, Google is full of them!
-Amazon, likewise, has tons of books on the topic that you could get for relatively cheap.
+Amazon, likewise, has tons of books on the topic that you can get for relatively cheap.
 Maybe I’ll write a post full of resources on this topic, but for now I’ll say this: you’ll know your purpose when you see it.

-Explore your options.
+The best way to find out is to do.
 What do you care about?
 What gives you light?
 What are your values?
 Think about options that tick those boxes and find a way to incorporate it into your life.
 It may require a bit of sacrifice and rearranging of priorities, but it’s well worth it.
 I had to cut down on video games to make room for more writing.
 I do not regret it.
 We make time for the things we care about most.
 This is worth the space on your agenda!